It’s one of the most hydrating ingredients, but if misused, hyaluronic acid can actually dry out your skin. Here’s what you need to know.

 La Roche-Posay Hyalu B5 Serum

-Thanks to the B5 and hyaluronic acid, La Roche-Posay’s gel-serum restores suppleness and elasticity.
-It repairs the skin’s barrier so moisture is kept on lock-down for longer.
+Thanks to vitamin B5 and hyaluronic acid, La Roche-Posay’s gel-serum restores suppleness and elasticity.
+It repairs the skin’s barrier so moisture is kept on lockdown for longer.

 Pestle & Mortar Pure Hyaluronic Serum